By

 What are 1099 Contractors?

-Unlike regular employees, independent contractors only work as required.
-They are responsible for making their own tax payments (there’s no withholding taxes and payroll taxes) and freelancers are not eligible for employee benefits.
+Unlike regular W-2 employees, 1099 contractors are responsible for making their own tax payments (there’s no withholding), these freelancers are not eligible for employee benefits, and companies are not required to pay medicare, social security or payroll taxes on behalf of 1099 contractors.

 Companies face an array of challenges when managing and paying 1099 contractors.
 Some of the more common problems that arise include: